Originally published December 2024 · Updated February 2026 with more travel tips.

 - Recharge with a nap (as I did) – a day in the sun and water can be tiring.
 I was exhausted.

-For dinner, book an UNFORGETTABLE culinary experience at Zara’s Bonaire, located at Art Center SACA Bonaire.
+For dinner, I have three words: book Zara’s now.
+We an UNFORGETTABLE culinary experience!
+Hands-down one of the best restaurants in Bonaire and a jaw-dropping culinary experience located inside Art Center SACA Bonaire.
 This non-profit Center celebrates Bonaire’s culture, heritage, and contemporary art through exhibitions, performances, and community events.

 Begin the evening with a drink on Zara’s rooftop terrace, offering beautiful views.
 We tried their frozen mojito served with a frozen mojito popsicle coated in white chocolate – I still dream about it!